 Gregor Maehle began his practice of Raja Yoga in 1978 and added Hatha Yoga a few years later.
 In the mid-1980s he commenced annual travels to India, where he studied with various yogic and tantric masters, traditional Indian sadhus and ascetics.
-After practising with BKS Iyengar he spent fourteen months in Mysore, and in 1997 was authorised to teach Ashtanga Yoga by K. Pattabhi Jois.
+After practising with BKS Iyengar he spent fourteen months in Mysore, and in 1997 was authorised to teach Ashtanga Yoga by K. Pattabhi Jois*.
 Since then he has branched out into researching the anatomical alignment of postures and the higher limbs of yoga.
-He gained his anatomical knowledge through a Health Practitioner degree and has also studied history, philosophy and comparative religion at various universities.
+He gained his anatomical knowledge through a Health Practitioner degree and has also studied history, philosophy and comparative religion.

 In India Gregor also received eight months of mostly one-on-one instruction in scripture and the higher limbs of Yoga through B.N.S.
 Iyengar, a student of T. Krishnamacharya, and he studied Sanskrit under Professor Narayanachar and Dr Chandrasekhar.
 He lived for several years as a recluse, studying Sanskrit and yogic scripture and practising yogic techniques.
-Together with his wife, Monica, in 1996 he founded 8 Limbs in Perth, Australia, which they co-directed for 21 years.
+Together with his wife, Monica, in 1996 they founded 8 Limbs in Perth, Australia, which they co-directed for 21 years.
 They now live in a rain forest in the hinterland of Byron Bay where they conduct occasional Teacher Training Immersions.

 Gregor’s internationally acclaimed textbook series consisting of Ashtanga Yoga: Practice and Philosophy, Ashtanga Yoga: The Intermediate Series, Pranayama: The Breath of Yoga, Yoga Meditation: Through Mantra, Chakras and Kundalini to Spiritual Freedom and Samadhi The Great Freedom – have sold more than 75,000 copies worldwide and have been translated into seven foreign languages.
 Further volumes are in progress.
 He has been invited to many countries to teach and has contributed to and been interviewed by numerous yoga magazines.

 Today he teaches an anatomically sophisticated interpretation of traditional vinyasa yoga, integrated into the practice of the higher limbs in the spirit of Patanjali and T. Krishnamacharya.
 His zany sense of humour, his manifold personal experiences, and his vast and deep knowledge of scripture, Indian philosophies and yogic techniques combine to make his teachings applicable, relevant and easily accessible to all his students.
 Apart from offering with Monica Teacher Trainings and Immersions in Melbourne, Perth, Tokyo, Byron Bay and Bali, Gregor also teaches retreats and workshops in various locations around the world.

 Dr Monica Gauci